ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.GetXDeviceId"></a>
 ## GetXDeviceId<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API returns the xDevice ID.
 It is a unique identifier for the xDevice.
-The method is used to retrieve the ID when required for various operations.
+This method does not trigger any events.

 ### Parameters